 Correctly treating sports injuries in your feet is important.
 The right kind of care allows the damage to heal and then rebuilds your foot and ankle strength afterwards.
 That way you’re able to return to your activities without a high risk for re-injury.
 No matter how you developed your foot pain, Dr. Victoria Melhuish will examine your lower limbs thoroughly and use diagnostic tests and images to identify the exact structures affected by your condition.
 Then our expert staff will help you plan your treatment and rehabilitation.

 Whether it’s an overuse problem or a traumatic one, your foot will need to rest while your tissues repair themselves.
 This will require a little time off from your sport—and possibly an extended break if your injury is severe.
 You may or may not need to have your affected foot immobilized to reduce the strain on it.
 You will need to relieve any inflammation or swelling.
 This typically means icing, elevating, and possibly compressing the area with a bandage.
 Our staff may recommend anti-inflammatory medications to help as well.
 Once Dr. Victoria Melhuish agrees that your foot has healed enough to return to your sport, you can slowly work your way back into your activities.
 You may still need rehabilitation with physical therapy to regain flexibility and strength.

 Of course, the best way to deal with a sports injury is to prevent it altogether.
 Properly conditioning your feet to handle the strain of your game, along with healthy warm-ups and cool-downs before and after exercising, can make a significant difference in preventing overuse problems.
 If you do develop pain, don’t wait until you’re sidelined for the season to seek help.
-Contact Sierra Foot & Ankle in Carson City and Gardnerville for more information or an appointment.
+Contact Sierra Foot & Ankle in Carson City for more information or an appointment.
 Call 888-608-8406 or fill out our online contact form to request more information or an appointment.